 Predicting Peak Cognitive Performance with AI

-We all have those "golden hours"—that time of day when the coffee finally kicks in and your brain feels unstoppable.
+We all have those "golden hours," the time of day when the coffee finally kicks in and your brain feels focused.
 For some, it’s 7:00 AM; for others, it’s midnight.
 These peaks are usually tied to your circadian rhythm.

 An AI enhanced pomodoro technique doesn't guess when you’re productive; it learns.
 By looking at your past patterns, machine learning models can identify exactly when your focus is highest.
 If the data shows you're in a flow state, the AI won't interrupt you with a bell at the 25-minute mark.
 It extends your work interval to capitalize on that momentum.
 On the flip side, if it’s 3:00 PM and your productivity is tanking, the system might suggest shorter, dynamic work intervals to help you power through the afternoon slump without burning out.